haejoonchoi/swissarmyknife/README.md

 These scripts are designed to perform file and backup housekeeping operations with minimal or no external dependencies: these are specifically intended to be used on constrained environments like network-attached storage devices or Raspberry Pis.

 Unless specifically called out, all these scripts should work on a standard Python 2.7.x installation with no additional package requirements.
-Furthermore, the individual scripts are more or less self-contained, even if it means that there is copy-and-pasted code between them.
-This is an intentional design choice, though I might choose to revisit this in the future.
+I have extracted some shared code into a shared module.
+We'll see how that works out.

 I have deliberately chosen to write these scripts in Python (2.7.x, specifically) for the following reasons: